 (2) The applicant pays, in addition to the sewer connection permit fee established by the commissioner pursuant to chapter two, § 24, hereof, a capacity fee based on the number of gallons per day proposed to be introduced by the new connection.
 The amount of gallons per day to be introduced by the new connection shall be calculated in accordance with the sewage flow estimates contained in subsection (e) herein, or as determined by the commissioner.
 The capacity fee shall be adjusted each year, on or about July 1, based on the determined city of Worcester Transportation and Treatment (T&T) cost for the previous year.
 When the capacity fee established herein exceeds ten thousand dollars the property owner may apply to the commissioner to apportion so much of the fee that exceeds ten thousand dollars pursuant to the provisions set forth below in subparts (A) and (B).
 The interest rate on such apportionments shall be the rate applied to apportioned betterments assessments.
 The commissioner shall notify the city treasurer of any such apportionments and the city treasurer shall bill and collect any such apportioned capacity fee.

-(A) When the capacity fee exceeds ten thousand dollars but is less than fifty thousand dollars the property owner shall pay the initial ten thousand dollars and the balance may be apportioned over a five year period.
+(A) When the capacity fee exceeds ten thousand dollars but is less than fifty thousand dollars the property owner shall pay the initial ten thousand dollars and the balance may be apportioned over an eight year period.